 - No default.
-Where as you can lose your home if you fail to make payments on a home equity loan, reverse home mortgage lenders do not have claim over your assets or income.
+Whereas you can lose your home if you fail to make payments on a home equity loan, reverse home mortgage lenders do not have a claim over your assets or income.

 - Cannot be “upside down.”
 You will never owe more than the value of your home, even if the price of the home declines after you secure a reverse mortgage.

 - Use the money how you want.
-There are no restrictions for what you use money from a reverse mortgage for.
-You can use it to travel, purchase long term care insurance, pay for your children or grandchildren educational expenses, get a new car – anything goes.
+There are no restrictions on what you use money from a reverse mortgage for.
+You can use it to travel, purchase long-term care insurance, pay for your children or grandchildren’s educational expenses, get a new car – anything goes.